 Career Development and Community-level Outreach: In addition to my work with increasing diversity and inclusion at all levels, I intend to attend webinars and workshops offered by North Carolina State University designed for postdocs to hone project development and grant writing skills.
-I will also assist with grant writing to develop a collaborative project with , which a project to evaluate forest carbon sequestration .
+I will also assist with grant writing to develop a collaborative project with The Nature Conservancy, which is working towards a project to evaluate forest carbon sequestration and increasing diversity and inclusion in program participants.
 I will also help Dr. Leggett develop research and education grants including expanding the National Needs Fellowship Program to include more students and developing a funding source for a dual degree program she has developed with Tuskegee University and North Carolina State University.
-Finally, I will work alongside Dr. Leggett, Dr. Asia Dowtin and Dr Caren Cooper in the development and implementation of a large scale citizen science project which will involve students and communities across the nation that focuses on urban forestry/tree cover and BIPOC communities.
+Finally, I will work alongside Dr. Leggett, Dr. Asia Dowtin and Dr. Caren Cooper in the development and implementation of a large scale citizen science project which will involve students and communities across the nation that focuses on urban forestry/tree cover and BIPOC communities.
 Research has shown that BIPOC students are drawn to scientific pursuits that help local communities but deterred from disciplines that promote science as an isolating field [Puritty et al., 2017].
 Therefore this citizen science project will provide an opportunity for these students and the participating public to nurture their interest in science while bringing awareness to their communities.

 PROPOSED RESEARCH TIMELINE: